Author: Jennifer L. Armentrout

 Genre: Holy Alien Babies.
 Fiction.
 Drama.
 Supernatural.

 Alright so, I tried to stop and give you a briefing as I was reading this one like I did with The Darkest Star, but I started in Ch 19.
-You’ll just have to believe that before that moment, everything was good and I couldn’t stop reading; afterwards, I forced myself to stop and put down the book to write random (not so random) notes.
+You’ll just have to believe that before that moment, everything was good and I couldn’t stop reading; afterward, I forced myself to stop and put down the book (The Burning Shadow obviously) to write random (not so random) notes.

 With all of that say, I will now give you my notes of key moments as I read.
 Be advised that there might be some spoilers from here onwards, and if you have not read the book yet, then stop now, seriously, don’t continue.
 Legit Spoilers ahead.